Evelyn Fox Keller: Discussion of work

+Keller’s studies of the interplay between scientific theory, on the one hand, and the linguistic, technological, psychological, political, and other “external” factors that play a role in shaping it, are among the subtlest and most insightful in the literature.
+She usually conducts these inquiries through discussion of particular episodes or trajectories in the history of science.
+History thus becomes her philosophical laboratory."

 Criticism

 Some scholars who study women in science have criticized the version of gender and science theory that was pioneered by Keller.
 Ann Hibner Koblitz has argued that Keller's theory fails to account for the great variation among different cultures and time periods.
 For example, the first generation of women to receive advanced university degrees in Europe were almost entirely in the natural sciences and medicine—in part because those fields at the time were much more welcoming of women than were the humanities.
 Koblitz and others who are interested in increasing the number of women in science have expressed concern that some of Keller's statements could undermine those efforts, notably the following:

 Among the critics of Keller's gender and science theory are the mathematical physicist Mary Beth Ruskai, the former presidents of the Association for Women in Mathematics Lenore Blum and Mary Gray, and gender researchers Pnina Abir-Am and Dorinda Outram.

-These debates raise the broader question of the distinction between the analysis of women in science as a profession vs gender and scientific theory.
+These debates raise the broader question of the distinction between the analysis of women in science as a profession vs. gender and scientific theory.